koenvervloesem/snipskit/docs/source/installation.rst

    :start-after: inclusion-marker-start-installation
    :end-before: inclusion-marker-end-installation

+This will also install its dependencies.

 It is recommended to use a `virtual environment`_ and activate it before installing SnipsKit in order to manage your project dependencies properly.
-You can create a virtual environment with the name venv in the current directory and activate it like this:
+You can create a virtual environment with the name `venv` in the current directory and activate it like this:

 .. code-block:: sh